 Requirement Questions to ask Diver's certification and experience appropriately match the dives they undertake.
 What certification and experience does the dive operator look for before accepting a diver on a dive trip?
-What to look for Entry level certificate divers are trained through documented training procedures that comply with AS4005.1.
+What to look for Entry level certificate divers are trained through documented training procedures.
 Diver's certification and experience is confirmed before acceptance for participation on a dive excursion or for further training.
 Dive supervisor assesses each certificated diver and accompanies or conducts an assessment dive for each diver where there are doubts about their competency.
 Dive instructors Hold a scuba instructor's certificate issued by a recreational diving training organisation that is current within any renewal requirements of that organisation.
 Have been examined for fitness to dive in accordance with medical criteria in AS/NZS 2299.1 and hold a certificate of fitness to dive issued by a medical practitioner with training in underwater medicine within the 12 months prior to diving.
 Dive workers are trained in procedures required at the dive site and qualified for the work that they do.
 Information QLD Code of Practice: p.
-16-19 AS/NZS 2299.3: p.18, 20 DIVA code of practice: p.17
+18-21 • AS/NZS 2299.3: p.18-21